azat-co/practicalnode/chapter4/chapter4.md

                 a(href="https://github.com/azat-co/blog-express/issues") GitHub
                 | .

-## index.jade
+## index.pug

-Now we can look at the home page template `index.jade` that extends layout:
+Now we can look at the home page template `index.pug` that extends layout:

     extends layout

-We set the `menu` variable to `index`, so the menu include (i.e., `menu.jade`) can determine which tab to show as active:
+We set the `menu` variable to `index`, so the menu include (i.e., `menu.pug`) can determine which tab to show as active:

     block page
       - var menu = &#39;index&#39;